bartoszgorka/bartoszgorka.github.io/_posts/2021-03-17-dont-use-elixir-modules-in-migrations.md

   ```

   The project is developing, but at some point, we recognize that our logs need to be transferred to a separate database.
-  To keep things in order, we delete the table `logs` and structure `Project.Schema.Log` after moving the data.
+  We delete the table `logs` and structure `Project.Schema.Log` to keep things in order after moving the data.
   **Anyone who wants to run our migration code from zero state will get an error now.**

   ```elixir